 #2 Use Commercial Cleaning Solutions

-Commercial cleaning solutions and tablets are made to clean coffee makers without harsh chemicals or harmful substances.
+Commercial cleaning solutions and tablets are made to clean coffee makers without harsh chemicals or harmful substances such as vinegar.
 They don't contain vinegar that would cause your coffee machine to smell, and often have deodorizing properties as well to remove any musty odors from your coffee maker.

 #3 Use a Baking Soda Solution